 Added-value products for the two refineries of KMG International.
 Vega sources feedstock 100% from Petromidia.

-Higher margins for Hexane and Organic Solventsas compared to sale of refined products/C5-C6 fraction (product associated with Naphtha) for Steam Cracker, or as component for gasoline with low octane number.
+Higher margins for Hexane and Organic Solvents as compared to sale of refined products/C5-C6 fraction (product associated with light naphtha) for Steam Cracker, or as component for gasoline with low octane number.

 Figures that matter

 Vega refinery also managed to achieve in H1 2019 very good performance results, of which the following are emphasized: record for hexane production reached 47 ktons, technological loss (0.78%), energy consumption (2.46 GJ/t) and mechanical availability (99%).